Heimdal gas field

-Heimdal (Heimdalfeltet) is an offshore natural gas field in the North Sea located 212 km northwest of the Stavanger, Norway.
+Heimdal (Heimdalfeltet) is an offshore natural gas field in the North Sea located 212 km northwest of Stavanger, Norway.
 Heimdal serves as a connection hub for processing and distribution of natural gas from satellite fields.

 The field was discovered in 1972.
 The depth of the sea at location is 120 m.
 The field was developed with an integrated drilling, production and accommodation facility with a steel jacket including a riser facility in 1999.
 The gas from the field is transported to Kårstø as well as to St. Fergus in Scotland.
 After construction of the Heimdal gas center, a new gas pipeline was connected to the existing one from Frigg gas field to St. Fergus.
 The gas is also transported to Grane oil field for gas injection.
 The condensate is sent by pipeline to Brae oilfield.
 Heimdal also gets gas from the Oseberg field center for further transportation through Statpipe system.